Matssim/Live_Project-TheatreCMS3/README.md

         color: white;
     }

-For the Create and Edit views, I also adjusted the type value for the Joined and Left properties’ input fields to “date”, so they present a more user friendly datepicker interface.
+For the <a href="https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/TheatreCMS3/TheatreCMS3/Areas/Blog/Views/BlogAuthor/Create.cshtml">Create</a> and <a href="https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/TheatreCMS3/TheatreCMS3/Areas/Blog/Views/BlogAuthor/Edit.cshtml">Edit</a> views, I also adjusted the type value for the Joined and Left properties’ input fields to “date”, so they present a more user friendly datepicker interface.
 For the Edit view, I also introduced some razor syntax to the values of these fields, to make sure the fields populated on initial load.

 ```html
     <div class="form-row d-flex justify-content-center">